arc42/quality.arc42.org-site/_posts/2022-12-28-operability.md

 Definitions:

->Capability of a product to have specified users learn to use specified product functions within a specified amount of time.
+>Capability of a product to have facilities and attributes that make it easy to operate and control.
+>
+>Operability is related to controllability, user error robustness and conformity with user expectations.
 >
 >[ISO-25010-2022](/references/#iso-25010-2022)